JacksonKuo/blog/_posts/2026-6-12-gh-feature-gaps.markdown

 > Organization members who do not have two-factor authentication enabled will be unable to access resources owned by the jkuo-org organization, but will remain a member of jkuo-org until they update their settings.
 Outside collaborators who do not have two-factor authentication enabled will be removed from the organization and notified.
 View organization membership to see which users will be impacted.

 Some organization enforce 2FA through Okta which i don't believe is reflected here.
 It would be nice if 2FA enforcement had granularity and could be configured to specifically target outside collaborators.
+Additionally, it would be much easier if the outside collaborators were blocked from accessing resources until 2FA was enabled, instead of removed from the organization.

 #### Org Secrets
 As mentioned in this post, [https://jacksonkuo.github.io/blog/2026/05/27/gh-actions-org-secret-rightsizing.html](https://jacksonkuo.github.io/blog/2026/05/27/gh-actions-org-secret-rightsizing.html), there's no REST API endpoint to switch a existing org secret repo access from `all` to `selected` without re-providing the original secret